alxroyer/scenario/doc/src/advanced.config-db.rst

 The database configuration is a tree of sections, sub-sections, sub-sub-sections, ... ending with final values.

-The :py:class:`scenario.confignode.ConfigNode` class describes a node in the resulting configuration tree, either a section or a final value.
+The :py:class:`scenario._confignode.ConfigNode` class describes a node in the resulting configuration tree, either a section or a final value.